-School's arrangements for consulting with and listening to pupils are Worry Box, school council
+The school's has additional arrangements for consulting with and listening to pupils including a Worry Box, school council, regular pupil voice, and the growing up in North Yorkshire Survey.

-We make pupils aware of these arrangements by discussing them regularly in assembly
+We make pupils aware of these arrangements though regular assemblies and PHSE sessions.